-On August 18, 1750, the Spanish warship, La Galga, departed Havana, Cuba, with the Nuestra Senora de Guadalupe, El Salvador, Nuestra Señora de Mercedes, Nuestra Señora de Soledad, Nuestra Señora de los Godos, and a Portuguese ship called the San Pedro, cleared Havana, Cuba for Cadiz, Spain, carrying treasure and New World goods.
+On August 18, 1750, the Spanish warship, La Galga, departed Havana, Cuba, with the Nuestra Senora de Guadalupe, El Salvador, Nuestra Senora de Mercedes, Nuestra Senora de Soledad, Nuestra Senora de los Godos, and a Portuguese ship called the San Pedro.
+This little unscheduled fleet was headed for Cadiz, Spain, carrying treasure and New World goods.
 Several days out, they encountered a hurricane as they entered the Gulf Stream and were swept far from their intended course.
-On September 5, 1750, the warship La Galga (The Greyhound in English) drove ashore on Assateague and came to rest close to shore and partially submerged.
+On September 5, 1750, the warship La Galga (The Greyhound in English) drove ashore on Assateague Island and came to rest close to shore and partially submerged.
 The only people who died were lost swimming ashore while trying to save their money.
 Her captain later described her location as “within two ship lengths of the Maryland and Virginia boundary.”
 But the boundary line had changed over the centuries.
-These precise directions seduced many in the future who thought that they could easily find her remains.
+These precise directions seduced many in the future who thought that they could easily find the remains of La Galga.

 In 1980, John Amrhein, Jr., author of The Hidden Galleon, armed with documents from Spanish and American archives, was convinced like others that he could easily locate the wreck.
 For two years the wreck evaded discovery.
-He then discovered that the elusive wreck was exactly where the old records said it would be but now it was lying under Assateague.
+He then discovered that La Galga was exactly where the old records said she would be but now it was lying under Assateague.
 New archival discoveries demonstrated that the beach had built out.
 The author also had a chance meeting with the great nephew of Clarence "Grandpa" Beebe, a character from Misty of Chincoteague.
 His nephew not only swore to his childhood recollection that the horses did come from a wrecked Spanish galleon but nearly pinpointed for Amrhein the wreck's location on Assateague.
-The tradition he heard in his youth was that the ship had entered in an inlet which caused the inlet to rapidly fill with sand.
-Amrhein was convinced that given the historical significance of the wreck that La Galga would one day be excavated and placed in a museum just as the steamboat Bertrand which was located by treasure hunters buried in the Desoto National Wildlife Refuge in 1969.
+The tradition he heard in his youth was that the ship had entered an inlet which caused the inlet to rapidly fill with sand.
+Amrhein was convinced that, given the historical significance of the wreck, La Galga would one day be excavated and placed in a museum just as the steamboat Bertrand buried in the Desoto National Wildlife Refuge which was located by treasure hunters in1969.

 Buried treasure was no longer important as Amrhein was seduced by the history and the legend.
 It was now clear that La Galga was the legendary galleon associated with the wild horses.
-He and his partners verified the site and informed the authorities.
+He and his partners verified the site and informed the authorities in 1983.
 In spite of the fact that federal agencies are required to verify historical and archaeological assets within their jurisdiction, verification never took place and they still refuse to do so.
 They ignored the potential for historical tourism that was already demonstrated with the Bertrand museum.
 Not only that, the Fish and Wildlife Service has gone to great lengths to discredit the shipwreck legend and to even acknowledge the existence of La Galga on their website.

-Amrhein has just recently published Treasure Island: The Untold Story which gives a full account of the 1750 treasure event and its aftermath.
+In 2012, Amrhein published Treasure Island: The Untold Story which gives a full account of the 1750 treasure event and its aftermath.
 Without Stevenson’s Treasure Island there probably would be no Pirates of the Caribbean today.